westonplatter/spree-product-assembly/README.markdown

 _Use 1-3-stable branch for Spree 1.3.x compatibility_

+## Testing

+You'll need to create a simple spree app to test the extension within.
+Create the spree dummy app via,

+    bundle exec rake test_app

+And run the test via standard rake task,

+    bundle exec rake spec

-# Use
+## Use

 This extension adds a `can_be_part` boolean attribute to the spree_products_table.
-You'll need to check that flag on the backend product form so that it can be be found by the parts searchs form.
+You'll need to check that flag on the backend product form so that it can be be found by the parts search form.

 Once a product is included as a _part_ of another it will be included on the order shipment with zero costs.